-Next, take a look at the audience size relative to your budget.
+Next, take a look at the audience size relative to your budget if you find you Facebook ads not working.
 You may have created the “perfect” audience.
 But if it’s made up of only 35,000 people and your budget is $500/day, you’ll wear out that audience in just a few days.

 Creating a good user experience is a big focus for Facebook.
 That means they don’t want ads that are spammy, annoying, or well, irrelevant.

 That’s why you need to pay close attention to Facebook’s Relevance Score.
 A high relevance score of say, and 8 or 9, means you’re doing it right.
 A low score means your audience and your message are never, ever getting past a first date.
 5 or 6 is about middle ground.

 Remember that Facebook Relevance Scores can change over time.
 If you’ve found a winner – great!
 Just keep an eye on it – if relevance declines, it may be time to shut things off and move on to a new ad.

 Seriously, this is a thing you can actually do with Facebook ads.

 It happens when you have more than one campaign targeting the same audience.
 When that occurs, Facebook gets… well, confused.
 And when Facebook gets confused, it will either stop delivering your ads or it will charge you more than it should.
 Either scenario is bad.

 Thankfully, Facebook has a Compare Audience Overlap feature.
 Just select two or more audiences and you can see how distinct they are.
 As a rule of thumb, anything with more than a 50% overlap is probably going to cause you problems.
 If the overlap is between 25-50%, you’re still probably OK, as long as the audience size is large enough.